 Research

 My research is broadly concerned with the important and yet complex roles that marriage, family, and gender play in shaping health and well-being in low- and middle-income settings.
-Though most of my research focuses on sub-Saharan Africa, I am starting to explore some of these subjects in other contexts.
+Though most of my research focuses on sub-Saharan Africa, I am starting to explore these subjects in other contexts.

-My research revolves around the following three questions:
+My research revolves around three primary themes:

 For a list of my publications, see my CV or Google Scholar page.